Layso/QuizManagerWeb/README.md

 # QuizManagerWeb
-Project for Advanced Java lecture on EPITA
+Project for Advanced Java lecture on EPITA.
+This is the continuation lecture of Java Fundemantals.
+Project is similar to the first one but this time as a web service to understand basics of JEE.
+Learning Maven and Angular to build a web project was the aim of the course.
+Core java projects are continuation of course works, can be found here: https://github.com/thomasbroussard/2019s1adv

 # Setting Up
 There are some preconditions to be followed to run the program without problems